cozybeatz/TalentQl-Pipeline-Assesment/DETAILS.md

 return (pageResults = results[0][pageNumber]);
 ```

-6. i declare a `fetchAndInsertPageData` variable which fetches and returns the appropriate pageResults, loops through the pageResults and assigns the current iteration of the pageResults variable to a `data` variable, creates a new row in the table body for each iteration, inserts 3 cells into the first 3 positions of the new row.
+6. I declare a `fetchAndInsertPageData` variable which fetches and returns the appropriate pageResults, loops through the pageResults and assigns the current iteration of the pageResults variable to a `data` variable, creates a new row in the table body for each iteration, inserts 3 cells into the first 3 positions of the new row.

 ```js